The Drawing That Made History

 Fortunately, Andrew had kept detailed records of all his sales over the years.
 During a visit, I had the opportunity to review his notes.
 To my astonishment, I discovered a record of the original sale of a Striding Edge drawing.
 This raised an intriguing question: was this the same recently auctioned drawing, or was it a different one?

 Andrew had sold the Striding Edge drawing 24 years earlier to Steve Meredith, a resident of Bradford.
-Over the years, Andrew had several interactions with Steve and his wife Lesley, and he diligently preserved all their correspondence.
+Over the years, Andrew has had several interactions with Steve and his wife Lesley, and he has diligently preserved all their correspondence.
 However, efforts to trace Steve hit a dead end as he no longer lived at the address on record, causing the trail to go cold.

 I temporarily stopped my search and instead concentrated on launching my Wainwright website.
 Remarkably, within a month of the website going live, I received an unexpected email through the site from Steve Meredith himself.
 The coincidence was astonishing – what were the odds of that?